shikhar-sm/webscraper/README.md

 # webscraper
 read articles off theverge.com using python

+## assumptions
-assuming articles listed on theverge.com/sitemaps/google_news need to be picked up
+- articles listed on theverge.com/sitemaps/google_news need to be picked up
+- same table in database for all dates